roytang/blog/content/post/what-do-phone-stolen/index.md

 ### 5. Disable use of the phone number for recovery of critical accounts

 I should have done this immediately, instead I came home later to some email notifications that some of my accounts had their passwords reset using the phone number.
+This is especially important since the temporary disconnection may take a while to push through.

 Examples of affected accounts: